DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Saki and you too Ashlan, we are starting _graveyard_'s monitoring"

-With his binoculars Kay could see a strange structure standing beyond horizon.
+With his binoculars Kai could see a strange structure standing beyond horizon.
 Black pyramid.
 As if made by precise machine, perfect triangular pyramid.
 This black, as if painted by ink, object stood out among red desert.